DeceptiveMagic/CIS376_UnityGame/README.txt

 This is a game created in Unity for CIS376 with Professor Ira Woodring
-Groupmates: Gabe Kucinich, Trevor Martin, __
+Groupmates: Gabe Kucinich, Trevor Martin, Jayson Willey

 The game is currently in concept stages where we are between 2 ideas: